Shit-Faced Shakespeare | Theatre Review

 When Tybalt returned to fight Mercutio and Romeo he still wasn’t that keen on having another sword fight.
 So much so that it was Romeo that killed Mercutio ‘accidentally’ as they were rushed for time.

 Also, Tybalt would not die.
-He seemed pretty enamoured with Romeo – honestly, everyone just loves Romeo – and took to being stabbed willingly (not an innuendo) and rolling around on the floor with him.
-It took Benvolio, Romeo and the compere stabbing Tybalt with many inflatables, and forcibly dragging off his talking ‘corpse’ before he eventually ‘passed away’.
+He seemed pretty enamored with Romeo – honestly, everyone just loves Romeo – and took to being stabbed willingly (not an innuendo) and rolling around on the floor with him.
+It took Benvolio, Romeo, and the compere stabbing Tybalt with many inflatables, and forcibly dragging off his talking ‘corpse’ before he eventually ‘passed away’.